fathimakm/learn_security_with-me/basics.md

 3. After the browser gets the IP address, the browser establishes a TCP connection with the server (using TCP Handshake)

-* TO keep the loading process faster, modern browsers use keep-alive connection to try to reuse an established TCP connection to the server
+* To keep the loading process faster, modern browsers use keep-alive connection to try to reuse an established TCP connection to the server

 * If the protocol is HTTPS, establishing a connection is more evolved > SSL/TLS handshake is used > to establish an encrypted connection between the browser and server

-* SSl/TLS handshake is expensive >ao to lower the cost > browser uses tricks like SSL session resumption
+* SSl/TLS handshake is expensive >so to lower the cost > browser uses tricks like SSL session resumption to try to lower the cost.

 4. Finally, Browser sends HTTP request to the server over the established TCP connection